nicolindemann/apploader/README.md

 apploader
 =========

 Designed to automate downloads of apps from the iTunes App Store.
+Performs an actual click in iTunes.

 ## Requirements